-With our focus this year on Harewood’s bird collection, and the 50th anniversary of the Bird Garden, this Spring we celebrate with a new exhibition in the House by renowned British sculptor Kate MccGwire.
-With 9 sculptures including one new commission, this exhibition, entitled Menagerie, connects the themes of nature, sustainability and art in a series of beautiful and intricate pieces.
+With our focus this year on Harewood’s bird collection, and the 50th anniversary of the Bird Garden, renowned British sculptor Kate MccGwire was invited to create a new exhibition in the House.
+With eight sculptures, including one new commission, Menagerie shines a spotlight on the ‘common’ bird and connects the themes of nature, sustainability and art in a series of beautiful and intricate pieces across the State Floor.

-Inspired by nature, Kate works primarily with discarded feathers, playing with opposites and contrasts in her pieces, which are visually striking, but often have a darker undertone or meaning.
-She has exhibited all over the world, in addition to creating other acclaimed site-specific installations within historical buildings.
+Inspired by nature, Kate works primarily with discarded feathers, playing with opposites and contrasts in her pieces, which are visually striking, often with a darker undertone and context.
+She has exhibited all over the world, in addition to creating acclaimed site-specific installations within historical buildings.

-A new carpet for the Yellow Drawing Room
+A new installation for the Yellow Drawing Room

-Continuing our support of artists, we have commissioned a brand new work from Kate for the Yellow Drawing Room.
-Kate was inspired by the ornate design of the room, with its Chippendale furniture and Robert Adam ceiling.
-Cavort uses the ceiling as a starting point and is a new floor covering combining mirrors and reflections that bring the room and its decoration to light in a playful way.
-It is made from the feathers of game birds that once would have roamed the Harewood Estate, each creating a riot of design and colour that will have the appearance of a giant kaleidoscope.
+Continuing our vision to support contemporary artists, Harewood commissioned a brand new work from Kate for the Yellow Drawing Room.
+Kate was inspired by the ornate design of the room, with its Chippendale furniture and in particular the Robert Adam ceiling.
+Cavort uses the ceiling as a starting point for a floor sculpture that combines mirrors and reflections, bringing the room and its decoration to light in a playful way.
+It is made from the feathers of game birds, with preparation work supported by a team of hands-on Harewood volunteers.

 Kate graduated from the Royal College of Arts, London, in 2004.
-Brought up in rural Norfolk, surrounded by the wildlife of the Norfolk Broads, the connection with nature stayed with her, and her studio is a barge moored on an island on the River Thames.
+Raised in rural Norfolk, surrounded by the wildlife of the Norfolk Broads, the connection with nature stayed with her, and her studio is a barge moored on an island on the River Thames.

 There’s no one currently more apt to bring the connection between art, the House Collection and the Bird Garden to life, intertwining the themes of beauty and regeneration, life and death.
-The focus of Kate’s work is to produce something that can be understood and appreciated on many levels, to provoke a reaction that in itself has contrasts, and this will certainly be the case with Menagerie.
+The focus of Kate’s work is to produce something that can be understood and appreciated on many levels, to provoke a reaction that in itself has contrasts.

 Recycling and sustainability